jamestiotio/solvent/README.md

 5. Enable the Sidebar (go to `View > Sidebar` or click the `N` key) if it is not enabled yet.
 You can then go to `Sidebar > Solvent` and input your parameters to generate the texture that you want.
 After setting the parameters to your heart's content, press the `Generate Texture` button and wait.
 This might take a while on a CUDA-compatible GPU and even longer on a CPU.
 Depending on your CPU/GPU's speed and the parameters that you have chosen, you can go get yet another cup of coffee while waiting.

-6. If you have selected an object/mesh before generating the texture, the add-on will also attempt to automatically apply the texture to the currently-active material (as the `Base Color` of the `Principled BSDF` node).
+6. If you have selected an object/mesh before generating the texture, the add-on will also attempt to automatically apply the texture (or the first generated texture, if you have indicated to generate multiple texture images) to the currently-active material (as the `Base Color` of the `Principled BSDF` node).
 Otherwise, you can find the texture image in the folder that you have specified and you can apply it to the material yourself.

 7. ???